Wemby Watch: Tracking everything you need to know about Victor Wembanyama, the heralded San Antonio Spurs rookie

 How to watch Victor Wembanyama's NBA games

-Wembanyama next plays Sunday at the Los Angeles Clippers.
-The game tips off at 9 p.m.
-ET and will be broadcast on NBA TV.
+Wembanyama next plays Tuesday at the Phoenix Suns.
+The game tips off at 10 p.m.
+ET and will be broadcast on TNT.

 📺 Here's how to watch Wembanyama and NBA games this season.